If you want to make great coffee at home without an espresso maker then Moka pots and French presses are both good options.

 3. Taste & Quality

-As mentioned, the Moka pot will produce strong, bold, and flavorful coffee.
-It's designed for those coffee enthusiasts who enjoy their brew a lot stronger than other methods produce.
+A Moka pot will produce strong, bold, and flavorful coffee.
+It's designed for coffee lovers who enjoy their brew a lot stronger than other methods produce.
 When done right, you can create a clean, aromatic, and tasty coffee.

 4. Grind Flexibility

-The French press needs coarser grinds so that the brew isn’t over or under-extracted.
+The French press needs coarsely ground coffee beans.
+The coarsely ground coffee helps ensure that you don't end up with over or under-extracted coffee.
 You can use a finer grind, but you will need to reduce the brew time.

 5. Number of Servings